Altyd/Systema/README.md

 - Change log
 - Version history and snapshots

-**Important:** If collaborators cannot see shared architectures, run the SQL in `supabase_rls_fix.sql` in your Supabase SQL Editor to fix the RLS policies.

 ### Export & Sharing
 - Export to PNG, PDF, JSON/YAML
 - Public read-only links